devops329/devops/instruction/security/security.md

   )`,
 ```

-Specific roles are then defined in the code base.
+Specific roles are defined in the codebase:

 ```js
 const Role = {